-Erica Bauermeister on sensual and sensorial fiction
+Erica Bauermeister on not writing over head and heart

 Community member Elizabeth Kemp is delighted to be launching her debut novel, TREAD LIGHTLY from Sibylline Press, on October 10th.
 In Tread Lightly, a murder shakes up an idyllic Silicon Valley town, drawing Tierney—former Dublin hostage negotiator turned stay-at-home mom—back into her past.
 While navigating the isolating cliques at her kindergartener’s new private school and the shadow of the 2007 tech-industry backdating scandal, Tierney must confront the mystery at hand and the false assumptions we make about others—and ourselves.

-Join Elizabeth at Books Inc. in Campbell, CA on Friday, October 10th at 7pm to celebrate the release of her new book.
+Join Elizabeth at Books Inc. in Campbell, CA on Friday, October 24th at 7pm to celebrate the release of her new book.
 She’ll be in conversation with author Jordan Rosenfeld (Women in Red) and will sign books afterward.

 And for all those of you happy to pay for a little consultancy or input, here’s a chance to do that and support a good cause.
 The Bay Area Book Festival’s Bibliophile’s Bazaar, stocked with manuscript reviews, agent consults, writing workshops, and much more, is now open for bidding!
 Proceeds go to the Foundation for the Future of Literature and Literacy—which I assume supports the festival.
 Check it all out here.